SymfonyCasts/sass-bundle/doc/index.rst

 Sass For Symfony!
 =================

-This bundle make it easy to use Sass with Symfony's AssetMapper Component (no Node required!).
+This bundle makes it easy to use Sass with Symfony's AssetMapper Component (no Node required!).

 - Automatically downloads the correct Sass binary